-The prices of equity funds depend on the Net Asset Value of a fund less its liabilities.
+The prices of equity funds depend on the net asset value of a fund minus its liabilities.
 Mostly, the equity holding portion of this mutual fund inclines towards the larger, dividend-paying companies.

 To balance out the risks presented by the equity funds, the balanced mutual funds invest the rest of their corpus into debt-oriented schemes.

 The debt segment of the scheme mostly involves investing in bonds and other debt securities.
 Even though they provide low returns compared to equity funds, they help to serve two purposes.
 Firstly, they help to create an income stream.
-Secondly, they help to neutralise the volatility of the investors portfolio.
+Secondly, they help to neutralize the volatility of the investor's portfolio.

-They are much more secure than equity investments and as a result, help to minimise the vulnerability of investments.
-Typically, this fund is the best option for investors with a low-risk tolerance who are looking for investment options that make up for growth outpacing inflation; they also generate income that helps to supplement investors financial needs.
+They are much more secure than equity investments and, as a result, help to minimize the vulnerability of investments.
+Typically, this fund is the best option for investors with a low-risk tolerance who are looking for investment options that make up for growth outpacing inflation; they also generate income that helps to supplement investors' financial needs.

 They help individuals with no source of income to create a steady revenue source to accumulate enough capital to pay for their necessities.